lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- include phylogeny from a paper or database? -->

 <!--
-Gemin: The section on cyanobacterial symbiosis is comprehensive.
+Gemini: The section on cyanobacterial symbiosis is comprehensive.
 To make it more concise, you could focus on the most relevant details for your research, such as the specific types of cyanobacteria involved in the Azolla symbiosis. -->

 ## _Nostoc azollae_ or _Trichormus azollae_